MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 You can also refer [this video](https://www.youtube.com/watch?v=TVSkJpk1RiE) to learn more about Graph Connector's capability in managing search permissions.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Knowledge Graph  connector.
 It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center](configure-connector.md) article.
-If you have not already done so, read the entire Setup your Graph Connector article to understand the general setup process.
+If you haven't already done so, read the entire Setup your Graph Connector article to understand the general setup process.

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only ServiceNow connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Mandatory and Optional Settings
-To get you quickly started with Microsoft Graph connectors, we have split the steps in the setup process into two groups:
+To get you quickly started with Microsoft Graph connectors, the steps in the setup process are split into two groups:

 **Mandatory settings** - You must provide some input for these steps to make the connection.
-The inputs (connection name, data source settings etc.) will vary based on your organization's context and use-case.
+The inputs (connection name, data source settings etc.) vary based on your organization's context and use-case.

-**Advanced settings (Optional)** - As the name suggests, these are optional steps.
-For your convenience, these settings in the setup process are pre-configured with default values based on the most common selections made by admins.
+**Advanced settings (Optional)** - As the name suggests, Advanced settings are optional steps.
+For your convenience, these settings in the setup process are preconfigured with default values based on the most common selections made by admins.
 You can choose to accept the default values or modify them to suit your organization's needs.

 ## Get Started

 [Add ServiceNow Knowledge Connector](https://admin.microsoft.com/adminportal/home#/MicrosoftSearch/Connectors/add?ms_search_referrer=MicrosoftSearchDocs_ServiceNowKB&type=ServiceNowKB)

-(See general [setup instructions](./configure-connector.md) for more details)
+(For more details, see general [setup instructions](./configure-connector.md))

 ## Mandatory Settings

    ### 1. Name & ID:
-   **Connection Id**: Edit the Connection ID  if required(prefilled with a default and unique string).
-You cannot edit it after you click on the **'Save and Proceed'** button.
+   **Connection Id**: Edit the Connection ID  if necessary(prefilled with a default and unique string).
+You can't edit it after you click on the **'Save and Proceed'** button.

    **Name**: Enter a name for your connection (prefilled with a default name).
 You can always edit it later (even after the connection is published).